 The fortnightly use of cannabis was viewed as acceptable by 34% of the sample, compared to less than 5% who thought the monthly use of other illicit drugs was acceptable.
 Nonetheless, the majority of respondents (77%) believed that cannabis is associated with health problems and with social problems (71%).
 Twenty two percent believed cannabis was associated with some health benefits and 70% felt that it had some legitimate medical uses.
-The risks associated with 65% stating that daily use was associated with a "great risk".
+The risks associated with cannabis use were perceived to increase with the frequency of use, with 65% stating that daily use was associated with a "great risk".
 Furthermore, 57% of respondents believed cannabis to be very or moderately addictive.